-The achievement of global housing goals will require expanding funding for large-scale affordable housing and for the expansion of housing finance options for the urban poor need.
-While private sector investment in housing has increased, significant challenges deter higher investment in propoor, affordable housing.
-Exxxv/cxxxvi Based on a methodology applied to estimate the cost of upgrading for the UN Millennium Development Goals An estimated \$929 billion will be needed to improve the housing of all 881 million current residents in inadequate housing.
-Improving the dwellings of just 20 percent of current slum residents, or 176.2 million people, would require a total of \$185.9 billion (See Annex III for methodology).
+63. The achievement of global housing goals will require expanding funding for large-scale affordable housing and for the expansion of housing finance options for the urban poor need.
+While private sector investment in housing has increased, significant challenges deter higher investment in pro-poor, affordable housing. ^{135,136} Based on a methodology applied to estimate the cost of upgrading for the United Nations Millennium Development Goals, 137 an estimated \$929 billion will be needed to improve the housing of all 881 million current residents in inadequate housing.
+Improving the dwellings of just 20 per cent of current slum residents, or 176.2 million people, would require a total of \$185.9 billion (see annex III for methodology).
 Based on the cost distribution assumptions provided by the Task Force, to upgrade the 881 million people living today in slums donors will need to provide \$306 billion, governments \$530 billion, and communities \$93 billion.